aazamuddin4/Data-Mining-with-Python/README.md

 1. Download and install Jupyter notebook, and get familiar with the software.
 Create a new notebook and call it "Homework #1".

 2. Review the data sources mentioned in the "Sample Datasets" video.
 Browse through any datasets that interest you, until you find a dataset that includes a "date" column.
 Download that dataset and save it in the same directory as your new notebook.
+(DOWNLOADED DATA SETS FROM KAGGLE)

 3. Import the data into your notebook.